Cursive Writing vs Block Letters: Which Should Your Child Learn First?

 Cursive handwriting is where the magic of writing really flows.
 It’s the art of connecting letters in a smooth, continuous motion.
 Many children find it exciting because it feels more expressive—and grown-up!

-It encourages speed and fluidity
+It encourages speed and fluidity.

-It supports muscle memory and fine motor development
+It supports muscle memory and fine motor development.

-It often improves spelling through continuous movement
+It often improves spelling through continuous movement.

-It allows children to develop their own writing “style”
+It allows children to develop their own writing “style.”

 At Simone’s Tutoring, I introduce cursive writing gently, with lots of encouragement and creative practice pages.
 It’s ideal for children who already feel confident in their letter formation and are ready for the next step.

-📝 So, Which Comes First?
+So, Which Comes First?

 There’s no one-size-fits-all answer, but here’s a rough guide based on age and stage:

-Age/Stage | Recommended Style | Why? |
+| Age/Stage | Recommended Style | Why? |

-3–6 years (FS1–Year 1) | Block Letters | Helps build strong recognition and control |
+| 3–6 years (FS1–Year 1) | Block Letters | Helps build strong recognition and control |

-7–9 years (Year 2–Year 4) | Start Cursive Writing | Great for rhythm, memory, and confidence |
+| 7–9 years (Year 2–Year 4) | Start Cursive Writing | Great for rhythm, memory, and confidence |

-10+ years (Year 5+) | Cursive & Refinement | Ideal for note-taking and speed writing |
+| 10+ years (Year 5+) | Cursive & Refinement | Ideal for note-taking and speed writing |

 I always tailor my lessons to each child’s strengths, learning style, and interests.
 Some kids love the challenge of cursive writing early on, while others need more time mastering block letters—and that’s absolutely okay!

-📚 How I Support Your Child’s Handwriting
+Supporting Your Child’s Handwriting Journey

 Whether your child is just starting or needs help refining their writing, I offer:

-✏️ Block letter practice for beginners
+✏️ Block letter practice for beginners.

-✒️ Cursive writing lessons for more advanced learners
+✒️ Cursive writing lessons for more advanced learners.

-🖍 Fun tracing and motor coordination activities
+🖍 Fun tracing and motor coordination activities.

-✅ Individual feedback and encouragement every step of the way
+✅ Individual feedback and encouragement every step of the way.

 While I don’t teach formal calligraphy at this stage, cursive handwriting is a great starting point if your child is interested in learning elegant or artistic lettering in the future.